-Minority interest losses booked during the interim period resulting from the netting of the net income and losses of eGroups KK, e-Shopping!
-Books Corp. and Netrust, Ltd and reflects the losses of shareholders in those subsidiaries other than the Company.
+Minority interest losses for the quarter under review reflect the losses of shareholders other than the Company in the net income and losses of eGroups KK, e-Shopping!
+Books Corp. and Netrust, Ltd.

-The overall income and losses of consolidated subsidiaries, including the above three subsidiaries, improved compared with the previous quarter.
+The overall income of consolidated subsidiaries, including the above three subsidiaries, increased compared with the previous quarter.